MunWolf/thronefall_multiplayer/README.md

 ## TODO

 * Handle restarts and exit to level select gracefully.

 * Make UI for hosting/connecting to servers
 * Make UI to leave a server
-* If a client cancels building the coins are currently permanently lost (CoinDisplay.CancelFill needs to send a packet)